twop/ts-union/README.md

 ## API and implementation details

-If you will try to log a union value you will see just an array.
+If you to log a union value all you see is an array.

 ```typescript
 console.log(PaymentMethod.Check(15566909));
 // ['Check', [15566909]]
 ```

-All union values are arrays.
-The first element is the case key and the second is payload array.
+This is because union values are arrays under the hood.
+The first element is the key and the second is payload array.
 I decided not to expose that through typings but I might reconsider that in the future.
 You **cannot** use it for redux actions, however you can **safely use it for redux state**.

 ### API

-Use `Union` to define shape
+Use `Union` constructor to define the type

 ```typescript
 import { Union, of } from 'ts-union';